Picovoice/ios-voice-processor/README.md

 ## Example

-To run the example, go to [Example](/Example).
+To run the example, go to [example](/example).

-Run `pod install` and then open the Example directory in xcode.
+Run `pod install` and then open the example directory in xcode.
 Then run it in your device or simulator.